-- Hike to Oropendola Waterfall, in Rincón de la Vieja National Park
+- Hike to Oropendola Waterfall in Rincón de la Vieja National Park

-- Take a surfing lesson
+- Take a private surfing lesson at Playa Tamarindo

 - Relax on the sun-kissed beaches of the Nicoya Peninsula